 \section{Introduction}

-\IEEEPARstart{U}{nlike} conventional authentication methods based on knowledge (e.g. password) or possession (e.g. smart card), biometric recognition relies on the concept of inherence, i.e., who someone is which makes it more robust against fraudulent activities like forging, spoofing, etc., compared to the aforementioned methods \cite{Ref1, Ref2, Ref3}.
-The advantages of biometric recognition including a high level of security and assurance, better user experience, and a fast process of recognition have allowed using biometric systems to increase the robustness of security in many different applications such as authentication systems, border control, etc\cite{Ref4, Ref5, Ref6, Ref7}.
-One of the highly potential disciplines technologies to be used jointly with biometrics is blockchain.
+\IEEEPARstart{U}{nlike} conventional authentication methods based on knowledge (e.g. password) or possession (e.g. smart card), biometric recognition relies on the concept of inherence, i.e. who someone is, which makes it more robust against fraudulent activities like forging, spoofing, etc., compared to the aforementioned methods \cite{Ref3}.
+The advantages of biometric recognition include a high level of security \cite{2021_Fierrez}, a better user experience \cite{2020_CDS_HCIsmart_Acien}, and a fast recognition process that have allowed the use of biometric systems to improve many different applications, such as authentication systems \cite{2020_ICIP_QIDmulti_Perera}, border control \cite{2023_IET-Biom_Schengen_Busch}, etc.\cite{Ref4}.
+One of the technologies with great potential to be used in conjunction with biometrics is blockchain.

-Compared to two decades ago, when we were recording our data on bulky, error-prone and space-limited storage devices such as floppy disks, we are now living in the age of storage breakthroughs.
-The need for high-volume, fast, reliable, secure, and available storage means has led us on a path to where we are now.
-The advent of Distributed Ledger Technology (DLT), in recent years, known as blockchain, has become one of the most prominent phenomena of our time.
-As a result, it has come to the forefront of research in many disciplines (e.g. cryptocurrency, smart contracts, identity management) aimed at including distributed data storage.
-Owing to the success of Bitcoin and cryptocurrencies, the corresponding blockchain technology is now successfully practiced to distribute data in a secure-by-design database without the need for a central authority.
-Not only the unprecedented security properties of the blockchain have revolutionized a wide range of financial services and digital payments, but also its unique characteristics such as decentralization, immutability, auditability, fault tolerance, and availability have played a pivotal role in receiving further public attention so far.
+The advent of Distributed Ledger Technology (DLT), and in particular blockchain, has become one of the most prominent phenomena of our time.
+As a result, it has come to the forefront of research in many disciplines (e.g., cryptocurrency, smart contracts, identity management) aimed at including distributed data storage.
+Following the success of Bitcoin and other cryptocurrencies, the underlying blockchain technology is now widely used to distribute data through secure-by-design databases without the need for a central authority.
+Not only have the unprecedented security properties of blockchain revolutionized a wide range of financial services and digital payments, but its unique characteristics such as decentralization, immutability, auditability, fault tolerance, and availability have played a pivotal role in receiving further public attention so far.